mchait18/Capstone_2_Airbnb_backend/README.md

 add some notes.
 I used the API - https://rapidapi.com/DataCrawler/api/airbnb19.
 If I would expand this project, I would create an API with only Kosher listings, so that it would be relevant to the clientele who seek homes that are kosher.

 I used React.js on the front end, with React Bootstrap for design and Node.js and Express on the backend, as well as psql for the database.

+Directions to run this app locally on your machine:
+- Clone the backend repo and frontend repo to your machine
+- Open the backend folder and start the server using nodemon server.js
+- Open the frontend fold and run nmp install, and then start the server using npm start